-Thinking Beyond the Market is a full length documentary written by Brian Doucet, Associate Professor in the School of Planning at the University of Waterloo.
-The film will be released later in 2025.
+Thinking Beyond the Market is a full length documentary by Dr Brian Doucet, Associate Professor in the School of Planning at the University of Waterloo.

 Dr Brian Doucet is an author, filmmaker, photographer, researcher, award-winning teacher and Associate Professor in Planning at the University of Waterloo.
 His work critically examines housing, gentrification, displacement, transportation and neighbourhood change.
 Born and raised in Toronto, he lived in the Netherlands from 2004 – 2017, where he received his PhD in geography from Utrecht University in 2010.
 Since returning to Canada in 2017, he has held a Canada Research Chair, been awarded six major SSHRC research grants and was a 2025 winner of the Ontario Undergraduate Student Alliance Teaching Excellence Award.
 He is the co-author of the award-nominated book, Streetcars and the Shifting Geographies of Toronto: a visual analysis of change, and a co-editor of the four volume book series Global Reflections on COVID-19 and Urban Inequalities.